Trevor20/Excel-Portfolio/Project 2 - HR Absenteeism Analysis/README.md

 > 🛠️ **Also Recreated in SQL and Power BI**
 >
-> This project was originally built in **SQL and Power BI** to demonstrate my ability to work across different data tools.
+> This project was originally built in **SQL and Power BI**.
+I built it in Excel to demonstrate my ability to work across different data tools.
 >
 > ➡️ [View SQL + Power BI Version](https://github.com/Trevor20/SQL-PowerBI-Portfolio/tree/main/projects/Project1-HRAbsenteesim)